How to enrol

 - Preference students: Parents make an appointment to meet the parish priest and take the preference enrolment form to be signed

 - Non-preference students: Your child’s name may need go on the waiting list for the 10% non-preference students

-- Bring all completed forms to the school office.
-Preference students are not enrolled without the signed preference enrolment form
+- Complete the online enrolment form and return any paper forms required to the school office.
+Please note: Preference students are not enrolled without the signed preference enrolment form

-- Following the enrolment form being returned to the school office:
+- Following the completion of all enrolment documentation being returned to the school office:

-- A letter of acceptance will be given to you
+- A letter of acceptance will be emailed to you

-- A letter will be sent to your home a term before your child’s starting date with details about our 3 school visits
+- The school pre-school co-ordinator will make contact with you approximately a term before your child’s starting date with details about our 3 school visits

-- You should be able to find all information you need on the website, or if required an information pack is available at the school office
+- You should be able to find all information you need on the website, or if you require any additional information, contact the school office

 It is our philosophy to keep the junior classes as small as possible.
 Within the smaller classes, children are given the opportunities to explore the joys of learning, building an appetite for their life-long journey of learning.